qdrant/landing_page/qdrant-landing/content/documentation/tutorials/cohere-rag-connector.md

 )
 ```

-The `connector_response.connector` will be a descriptor, with `id` being one of the parameters.
+The `connector_response.connector` will be a descriptor, with `id` being one of the attributes.
 We'll use this
 identifier for our interactions like this:

 ```python